Multi-Resonant-Line Radiative Transfer: Lyman-Alpha Fine Structure and Deuterium Coupling

 \section{Acknowledgments}

+We thank the referee for constructive comments which have improved the quality of this work.
 We thank The University of Texas at Dallas Physics REU for bringing this collaboration together and providing various services throughout the research process.
 We also thank the National Science Foundation for funding through NSF grant PHY 2348872.
+All computations were performed on the Juno cluster supported by UT Dallas.
 AS acknowledges support through HST AR-17859, HST AR-17559, and JWST AR-08709.
 Finally, we thank the open source community of \textsc{NumPy} \citep{NumPy}, \textsc{SciPy} \citep{SciPy}, and \textsc{Matplotlib} \citep{Matplotlib} for providing extensive computational tools for data analysis in \textsc{Python}.

 \begin{appendix}